im-kabirsumn/learn-react/Lacture 1/README.md

-# What is a component in react?
+# What is the React Component?